monbro/opensemanticapi/README.md

 * better folder structure
 * write version using level db or similar

+To support this project, please consider to [donate](https://www.gittip.com/monbro/).

 This software is published under the MIT-License.
 See 'license' for more information.